abigailLorber/digits/index.md

 #### Admin List Contacts

 This page shows any contacts that the admin has created.
-In this example, "John Doe" shows up because they are the only contact that the admin has created.
+In this example, "John Doe" shows up because they are the only contact that the admin has created:

 <img src="doc/admin-list-page.png">